TPPC Concludes Spring Medication Cleanout® Cycle

 The spring collections marked the Medication Cleanout® program’s 10-year anniversary.
 Since the effort began, TPPC has collected approximately 48,200 pounds of medications and 3,407.5 pounds of sharps for proper disposal.

-TPPC Managing Director Jaramillo-Stametz, Pharm.D., said she initially thought the Medication Cleanout program would be a temporary event, but she’s learned that TPPC is providing a important community service that is needed on an on-going basis.
+TPPC Managing Director Jaramillo-Stametz, Pharm.D., said she initially thought the Medication Cleanout® collections would be a temporary, but she’s learned that TPPC is providing a important community service that is needed on an on-going basis.

-“It’s encouraging that residents are working to ensure that their homes and neighborhoods are safer by removing unused medications from their homes, Jaramillo-Stametz said.
-“The events also give students of various health professions the opportunity to volunteer and see firsthand the enormity of the issue with the accumulation of both prescription and over-the-counter medications in the home while they also serve their communities.
+“It’s encouraging that residents are working to ensure that their homes and neighborhoods are safer by removing unused medications from their homes,” Jaramillo-Stametz said.
+“The events also give students of various health professions the opportunity to serve their communities as volunteers and also to see firsthand the enormity of the issue with the accumulation of both prescription and over-the-counter medications in the home.
 As we work to gain control of the opioid epidemic in our country, we also are learning the downstream effects of tighter regulations on substances such as hydrocodone.”

 As spring approaches, some people’s thoughts turn to gardening.
 Whether it’s a flower garden they desire or a vegetable garden want to have, they begin planning what they’ll plant and what they need to do to ensure a successful garden.

 A “growth mindset” accepts that our intelligence and talents can develop over time, and a person with that mindset understands that intelligence and talents can improve through effort and learning.

 Abstaining from drug abuse and an early diagnosis of familial hypercholesterolemia (high cholesterol) can help prevent heart disease.